AndreasArvidsson/JavaScript-performance-test/README.md

 // Repeats defaults to 10.
 const test = new Test(`Max (${length})`, repeats = 10);

-// pre callback is called BEFORE any test cases are run and is used to setup the test context. test.pre(ctx => {
+// Pre callback is called BEFORE any test cases are run and is used to setup the test context. test.pre(ctx => {
     ctx.data = randomInt(length);
 });

-// post callback is callad AFTER all test cases and is used for cleanup or to evaluate results. test.post((results, ctx) => {
+// Post callback is callad AFTER all test cases and is used for cleanup or to evaluate results. test.post((results, ctx) => {
     validateReturnValueEquals(results);
 });